-- Several critical tests of the EMUs are scheduled for June 2024. - o Stadler AW2 Ride Quality & Truck Fatigue June 15-16, 2024 - o Stadler AWO Ride Quality & Truck Fatigue June 22-23, 2024 - o Stadler Truck Fatigue June 29-30, 2024 - PCEP continues to work with Stadler to improve their Salt Lake City based QC/QA processes. - PCEP is focusing on workmanship non-compliances and hold point inspections. - Quality and consistency are improving as the workforce is stabilizing. - ➤ PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
+- Several critical tests of the EMUs are scheduled for June 2024. - Stadler AW2 Ride Quality & Truck Fatigue Test June 15-16 - Stadler AW0 Ride Quality & Truck Fatigue Test June 22-23 - Stadler Truck Fatigue Test June 29-30 - The PCEP continues to work with Stadler to improve their Salt Lake City based QC/QA processes. - The PCEP is focused on workmanship non-compliances and hold point inspections. - Quality and consistency are improving as the workforce has stabilized. - PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
 Timely completion of the necessary documentation continues to be a challenge.
 The PMOC acknowledges the significant contribution of the PCEP's Systems Integration and Rail Activation managers, and the various discipline leads, in moving the program forward.